[AWS] Elastic Beanstalk

 • Not good for performance-sensitive applications

-• Roll back: Need to do another rolling update to the old version
+• Do another rolling update to the old version

 Rolling with additional batch